wadvanced/aurora_ctx/guides/functions.md

 > **Note**: When using a pre-built changeset, it will be re-validated using the schema's defined `:update_changeset` function (or `:changeset` if not specified).

 You can use a custom update changeset function by providing the `:update_changeset` option when registering the schema.
+Any custom defined changeset function MUST have an arity of 2.

 ### Example
 ```elixir